-The required entrance level is 79 Internet Based TOEFL (iBT).
-If a student scores between 61 iBT (173 CBT) and 79 iBT (213 CBT), they will be allowed to enter the program of their choice, but will be required to take between two and six credit hours of ESL classes in addition to the academic classes.
+The required entrance level is 80 Internet Based TOEFL (iBT).
+If a student scores between 80-89, they will be allowed to enter the program of their choice, but will be required to take between two and four credit hours of ELL classes in addition to the academic classes.
 The required minimum TOEFL score of 80 overall must have a minimum sub score of 20 in reading and in writing.
-A score above 79 iBT (213 CBT) and a satisfactory assessment with our English department may require up to 2 credits of ELL support credits.
+A score above 89 iBT and a satisfactory assessment from our English department may require up to 2 credits of ELL support credits.

 This school is authorized under Federal law to enroll non-immigrant alien students.
 Please be aware that your full application needs to be completed and accepted before we can issue your certificate of eligibility (SEVIS Form I-20).

 Each international student will be issued a Certificate of Eligibility (SEVIS Form I-20) at the time of acceptance to Portland Bible College.
-The I-20 along with an I-901 form will be sent to the student.
+The I-20 form will be sent to the student.
 Upon receiving their I-20 they must fill out and pay for the I-901 form immediately at this link www.fmjfee.com.
 The fee is $350, subject to change.
-US Immigration will then send the student a receipt, the I-797 form.
+US Immigration will then send the student a receipt of payment called the I-797 form.
 Once the student has received their receipt and signed the I-20 form, they can go to the nearest American Consulate to obtain an F-1 student visa.
 The student must bring their I-20 & I-797 to their appointment to apply for their F-1 Student Visa.
 It is very important that the student keeps their I-20 as it will be necessary to register for SEVIS with the Registrar at the beginning of each school semester.

 For full information on procuring a visa, consult the nearest American Embassy.
 To find more information on obtaining a student visa, click HERE.